 Somewhat surprisingly is that the preferred travel accommodation of Gen Z users across the globe is nothing to write home about.
 A global survey completed in July 2022 revealed that most travelers from this age group (35%) preferred to stay in a three-star standard hotel, motel, or condominium.
 A quarter indicated that they preferred staying with friends or relatives.

-A survey completed in August 2021 has revealed that in the United States, Gen Z pet owners spent the most on their pets.
+A survey completed in the United States has revealed, Gen Z pet owners spent the most on their pets, $1,885 annually, on average.
 While millennials are the group that spent the second most on their pets, they represented the biggest share of pet owners in the US (32%).

 One thing, though, that Gen Zers are the least likely to buy for their pets is a CBD product.
-While recreational cannabis use was high among this generation, they were far less likely than millennials to give their pets CBD products, according to a survey completed in Q1 2021.
+While recreational cannabis use was high among this generation, they were far less likely than millennials to give their pets CBD products.

 Seeing that Generation Z consumers are more aware of the impact that their buying behavior has on the environment, they’re also the generation that’s more willing to purchase secondhand apparel.
-In 2021, 42% of Gen Z (and millennial) consumers indicated that they were likely to shop for secondhand items.
+In 2022, 80% of Gen Z consumers indicated that they were likely to shop for secondhand items.

 A survey completed between July 2021 and June 2022 found that about 7% of US citizens aged between 18 and 19 identified as vegans.
 To put this into perspective, only about 4% of participants in their 40s were following vegan diets.
 In the US, beef-style alternative burgers are the most popular plant-based meats by far.